ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Introduction

 \section{Introduction}

-Large language models are increasingly used to extract structured data from the web, feeding downstream information retrieval (IR) tasks such as vertical search, structured indexing, and knowledge base construction.
-Yet the community still lacks a realistic dataset that captures the full extraction life cycle: web content, natural language prompts, target schemas, and model outputs at the scale and diversity required for robust analysis.
-This work sits at the intersection of two sub-fields that will remain central to IR in the next 3–5 years: (i) web content extraction, which seeks to isolate meaningful text from noisy HTML, and (ii) schema-constrained information extraction, which converts content into structured records for retrieval and analytics.
-Existing resources typically cover only one side of this pipeline, making it difficult to study end-to-end extraction quality, failure modes, or downstream impact.
-Current datasets are either small, synthetic, or text-only; many are English-only and lack explicit schema complexity metadata.
-Most importantly, they do not include real prompts, real schemas, and real model outputs from production usage.
-This limits our ability to analyze how extraction reliability changes with schema complexity, how small models can be fine-tuned effectively, or what failure patterns emerge in practice.
-To address this gap, we introduce ScrapeGraphAI-100k, a dataset derived from 9M opt-in PostHog telemetry events collected during Q2–Q3 2025.
-This is not synthetic data: it contains real prompts, real schemas, real web content, and real LLM responses from real usage.
-After cleaning, deduplication, and balancing, we release 93,695 examples across domains and languages with validated outputs and fine-grained complexity metadata.
-The dataset enables future research on questions such as how schema complexity affects reliability, how small models can be adapted for structured extraction, and how extraction errors propagate to retrieval pipelines.
+Producing output that conforms to a specified schema JSON, function signatures, or typed records is a core capability of modern large language models, underlying tool use, structured extraction, document understanding, and knowledge base construction.
+Progress depends on realistic resources that capture the full extraction four-tuple: unstructured content, natural-language prompts, target schemas, and resulting model outputs.
+The community currently lacks such a resource.
+The task combines (i) web content extraction, which isolates meaningful text from raw HTML typically emitted as Markdown by downstream tools and (ii) schema-constrained information extraction, which converts such text into structured records.
+ScrapeGraphAI-100k operates on the Markdown surface that ScrapeGraphAI users actually feed to LLMs raw HTML and DOM release is deferred to future work (Section~\ref{sec:conclusion}).
+Existing resources cover only one side of this pipeline, making it hard to study end-to-end extraction quality or failure modes under realistic input distributions.
+Just as real-usage dialog datasets such as WildChat~\cite{zhao2024wildchat} and LMSYS-Chat-1M~\cite{zheng2024lmsyschat} have exposed capability and safety phenomena invisible in synthetic data, schema-constrained generation lacks a corresponding real-usage resource.
+This limits progress on open questions: how output reliability scales with schema complexity, whether small language models can close the gap to frontier models under targeted fine-tuning, and what failure modes malformed outputs, schema violations, value hallucinations emerge in production.
+ScrapeGraphAI-100k is derived from 9M opt-in PostHog telemetry events collected during Q2--Q3 2025 real prompts, schemas, web content, and LLM responses from production usage.
+After cleaning, deduplication, and balancing, we release 93,695 examples with schema-validated outputs and fine-grained complexity metadata.
+Downstream applications include knowledge distillation into small models, schema induction, and IR-adjacent tasks such as structured indexing.